 - Quantum ballistic experiment on antihydrogen fall, AY Voronin, VV Nesvizhevsky, G Dufour, S Reynaud, J. Phys.
 B 49 054001 (2016)

-In the present design of the GBAR project, the precision of the timing experiment is limited by the dispersion of initial vertical velocities of the atoms as well as on the reliable control of their distribution.
-These two factors are improved simultaneously by a new method that we have proposed for shaping the distribution of the vertical velocities.
-The method is based on quantum reflection of elastically and specularly bouncing anti-hydrogen atoms with small initial vertical velocity on a bottom mirror disk, and absorption of atoms with large initial vertical velocities on a top rough disk (see the figure on the right column).
+In the present design of the GBAR project, the precision of the timing experiment is limited by the dispersion of initial vertical velocities of the atoms.
+This dispersion could be improved for shaping the distribution of the vertical velocities due to elastic and specular bouncing of anti-atoms on a bottom mirror disk, associated with absorption of atoms on a top rough disk.
+This method has however a drawback due to large absorption loss.

 - Shaping the distribution of vertical velocities of antihydrogen in GBAR, G. Dufour, P. Debu, A. Lambrecht, V.V.
 Nesvizhevsky, S. Reynaud, A.Yu.
 Voronin, Eur.
 Phys.
 J. C 74 2731 (2014)

-These methods may be considered as upgrading options for the GBAR experiment.
+This method is considered as an upgrading option for the GBAR experiment.